mygulamali/As-The-Crow-Flies/README.md

 This is a toy web app that I wrote using [Python][1]/[Flask][2] as part of a job application for a developer position at a startup in London.
-It consists of a web service and web page that calculate the "as the crow flies" distance between the user's location and [White Bear Yard][3] at 144A Clerkenwell Road, London, EC1R 5DF, UK.
+It consists of a web service and web page that calculates the "as the crow flies" distance between the user's location and [White Bear Yard][3] at 144A Clerkenwell Road, London, EC1R 5DF, UK.